Azores itinerary: 3 beautiful islands in 10 days

 The Azores is an autonomous region of Portugal and in my opinion one of the most underrated travel destinations in Europe.
 Situated in the middle of the Atlantic Ocean, this little piece of paradise is home to stunning unspoiled nature and is often called the Hawaii of Europe.

-As the Azores archipelago consists of 9 islands, some of which are quite far apart, it can be difficult to decide which ones to visit and how to plan your Azores trip in the most optimal way.
+As the Azores archipelago consists of 9 islands, some of which are far apart, it can be difficult to decide which ones to visit and how to plan your Azores trip in the most optimal way.

 To help you with this decision, I’ve created a 10-day Azores itinerary that covers the islands of Sao Miguel, Flores and Corvo.
 These are the three islands I visited during my own Azores trip and I couldn’t have been happier with my choice.
 If you like waterfalls, hot springs, lush nature and unique landscapes, this is the itinerary for you!